 Mean annual precipitation corresponds broadly to species richness and composition in more mesic restored great plains post agricultural landscapes (Watson et al., 2021).
 But in many places, especially in drylands, “mean conditions'' might not be particularly common.
 At the study site, both the sum of annual precipitation (313 +- 87 mm), and the time of year that the precipitation falls are highly variable (Table 1).
-Using antecedent conditions to plan for combinations of seasonal temperature and precipitation conditions might be a more useful approach for land managers than assuming mean annual conditions.
-With more research on the effects of antecedent and at-planting conditions on long-term outcomes on a broader mix of species, land managers may be able to develop regionally specific, native seed mixes tailored for combinations of typical, non-mean temperature and moisture conditions (i.e. warm/dry, cold/dry, warm/wet, cold/wet).
+Anticipating and accounting for combinations of seasonal temperature and precipitation conditions might be a more useful approach for land managers than assuming mean annual conditions.
+With more research on the effects of antecedent and post-planting conditions on long-term outcomes on a broader mix of species, land managers may be able to develop regionally specific, native seed mixes tailored for combinations of typical, non-mean temperature and moisture conditions (i.e. warm/dry, cold/dry, warm/wet, cold/wet).
 It is likely that antecedent conditions are predictive for some species, while others are more dependent on conditions following planting, or a mixture of the two.
-Therefore, seed mixes may have a combination of species where antecedent conditions are pointing to their likely success, along with a mixture of species that may or may not be successful depending on what happens after planting.
+Therefore, seed mixes may have a combination of species where antecedent conditions will facilitate their establishment, along with a mixture of species that may or may not be successful depending on what conditions emergeafter seeding.

 Seed mixes tailored towards wet/cold conditions might take advantage of the opportunity to have success with high-diversity mixtures, with multiple species in each functional group as a bet-hedging strategy to promote the enhanced function and structure of the ecosystem.
 Mixes planned for warm/dry conditions could be weighted towards high abundances of competitively dominant natives to ward off introduced plants (Leger, Goergen and Forbis De Queiroz, 2014; Csákvári et al., 2023), with the hope of establishing diverse mixtures in subsequent years, or even later in the same year, with subsequent treatments.
 Another approach may be to strategically consider seed source location when developing the seed mix.
 Seed sourced from hotter locations in years with hot antecedent conditions may have a greater probability of establishment.